Promoting Work-Based Learning in Grays Harbor

 Economic and Community Development /

 Grays Harbor County is a rural logging and fishing community in Washington.
-The Greater Grays Harbor Chamber set out to expand work-based learning opportunities in the region by working more closely with workforce training companies and local businesses.
+Greater Grays Harbor, Inc. set out to expand work-based learning opportunities in the region by working more closely with workforce training companies and local businesses.

-The goal is to connect area companies to the resources that are already available to them and promote work-based learning opportunities to address workforce challenges and create pathways to economic mobility.
+The goal was to connect area companies to the resources that are already available to them and promote work-based learning opportunities to address workforce challenges and create pathways to economic mobility.

-The chamber’s initial apprenticeship effort is focused on advanced manufacturing working with a large cannery, Ocean Companies.
-She said her goal is to leverage an upskill and backfill model to help employers reward longstanding employees with training and promotion opportunities while also helping to find new workers to backfill the positions created by the advancement of the newly trained employees.
+The chamber’s initial apprenticeship effort focused on advanced manufacturing, working with a large cannery, Ocean Companies.
+Thomas’s goal was to leverage an upskill and backfill model to help employers reward longstanding employees with training and promotion opportunities while also finding new workers to backfill the positions created by the advancement of the newly trained employees.
+Two participants were longstanding employees being upskilled in operations management and logistics and planning; the third was a local high school student completing an apprenticeship in operations management.
+One of those employees went on to advance into a different role within the company.

 “The company that we are working with is one of our largest employers in Grays Harbor,” Thomas said.
 “I’m trying to get them to be our champions for this type of program.”